-Two courses are offered as a part of the Design + Make programme: a 16-month MArch; and a 12-month MSc.
+Two courses are offered: a 16-month MArch and a 12-month MSc

 Design + Make is an advanced study Masters programme in which the core aim is to develop advanced critical capacity in the intellectual and material processes of contemporary architecture.
 This global aim can be divided in two fields: firstly, the accumulation of disciplinary knowledge in the specific theories and practices of architecture that relate to its making, and secondly the development of advanced skills in design, research, analysis, and their communication.
 The programme explicitly aims to maximise the learning opportunities presented by the actual realisation of design intent.

-The MArch and MSc courses are structured around a series of hands-on design-make studio projects of increasing scale and sophistication leading to the student construction of either a campus building (MArch) or full-scale timber prototype (MSc).
+The MArch and MSc courses are structured around a series of hands-on design-make studio projects of increasing scale and sophistication leading to the student construction contributing to a campus building (MArch) or full-scale timber prototype (MSc).
 These are complemented by seminar courses and workshops in forestry, woodworking and both traditional and contemporary building crafts, and by lectures and events at Hooke Park and Beford Square.

 The MSc and MArch share taught components in the first two terms.
 After the second term, the programme bifurcates, with the MSc students completing their project and dissertation for submission in September, whilst the MArch students continue with project construction through the summer and then thesis completion for submission the following January.